KRTirtho/spotube/README.md

 1. [hooks_riverpod](https://riverpod.dev) - A simple way to access state from anywhere in your application while robust and testable.
 1. [html](https://pub.dev/packages/html) - APIs for parsing and manipulating HTML content outside the browser.
 1. [http](https://pub.dev/packages/http) - A composable, multi-platform, Future-based API for HTTP requests.
+1. [image_picker](https://pub.dev/packages/image_picker) - Flutter plugin for selecting images from the Android and iOS image library, and taking new pictures with the camera.
 1. [internet_connection_checker](https://github.com/RounakTadvi/internet_connection_checker/tree/main) - A pure Dart library that checks for internet by opening a socket to a list of specified addresses, each with individual port and timeout.
 Defaults are provided for convenience.
 1. [intl](https://pub.dev/packages/intl) - Contains code to deal with internationalized/localized messages, date and number formatting and parsing, bi-directional text, and other internationalization issues.
 1. [introduction_screen](https://github.com/pyozer/introduction_screen) - Introduction/Onboarding package for flutter app with some customizations possibilities